FarzamMohammadi/learnaholic/Books/Computer Systems; A Programmer's Perspective/notes.md

 - In newer cache memories, there are 3 levels (L1, L2, L3).
 - The idea behind caching is that a system can get the effect of both a very large memory and a very fast one by exploiting 'locality', the tendency for programs to access data and code in localized regions.
 - Programmers can exploit their understanding of cache memories to improve the performance of their programs by an order of magnitude.

+# 1.6 Storage Devices Form a Hierarchy
+- The general idea: Inserting a smaller, faster storage device (e.g., cache memory) between the processor and a larger, slower device (e.g., main memory).
+- The storage devices in every computer system are organized as a 'memory hierarchy':
+  - As we move down the hierarchy, the devices become slower, larger, and less costly per byte.
+  - The register file is at the very top, known as L0 or level 0.
+  - Following this are L1 to L3 (or level 1 to level 3), which are the cache memories.
+  - Main memory is positioned from level 4 downwards.
+- The main concept of a memory hierarchy is that storage at one level acts as a cache for storage at the next lower level.
+For instance, the register file is a cache for the L1 cache.
+Caches L1 and L2 serve as caches for L2 and L3, respectively.
+The L3 cache is a cache for the main memory, which, in turn, is a cache for the disk.
+In certain networked systems with distributed file systems, the local disk functions as a cache for data stored on the disks of other systems.
+  - Side note: In the context of memory hierarchy, the term "cache" refers to speed of access and proximity to the CPU, rather than the amount of data stored.
+Higher levels of the hierarchy (like the register file) are faster but hold less data, caching data from the lower (slower but larger) levels.
+- As programmers, we can leverage our understanding of the memory hierarchy to write more efficient programs.